 Once again, I encourage you to look at reality.
 Anytime you see someone who is healthy, you see limits that they have imposed.
 No junk food, so sitting all day, no excess TV, no bad substances, etc.

 Or, if you see someone who is running a business successfully, you see limits.
 They are disciplined in how they run their business, and limits are everywhere.
 Limits on how employees speak to customers, limits on appearance, limits on how late you come to work, limits on spending and the list goes on.

 If you see someone happy with their life, we know that there are limits they honor.
 Just look for them.

 I mention all this to encourage you to avoid the easy path.
 The easy path is the path of least resistance.
 As a parent, this is where we get in trouble.
 As soon as we go down this path, we tend to bend to the wishes of our children.

-This is the moment of error…when we fail to set limits based on our good judgement and our solid values.
+This is the moment of error…when we fail to set limits based on our good judgment and our solid values.
 When we set limits, we will be honoring higher values, as well as the behaviors that reflect those values.
 Values such as family time, cleanliness, organization, contribution, respect, kindness, love and balance.
 Our words and lectures will never teach these values.
-Only solid limits and clear follow-though will do the job.
+Only solid limits and clear follow-through will do the job.
 So please, do set limits now.
 Once it’s too late…it’s too late.